Backpacker Travel Application Design

 Make all the icons at menu bar to one side at blog writing page.

-Hi fi prototyped by InVision
+Hi fi prototyping we made in InVision

 To identify if users can understand and use the app to find their best destination trip and if we can discover any potential pain points while navigating the app, we also had Guerilla Testing for Hi fi prototypes.
 We found some random people in the cafe and asked them to help us go through the tasks under a specific scenario that was given.